 Once you have a better idea of how much money is going into each of these categories every month, you’ll have a better grasp on what changes you might need to make and where.

-Before you start hacking away at your budget there is a crucial step you need to follow first and it’s the very first thing I talk about in my Budget Hacking course; planning where you want to go.
+Before you start hacking away at your budget there is a crucial step you need to follow first and it’s the very first thing I talk about in my Bucket List Budget course; planning where you want to go.

 You can do this in a few different ways